sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 In RPL, they take the goal conditioned behavioural cloning model (GCBC) from LFP, make it hierarchial and finetune only the lower level model.
 They found this sufficient for very long horizon robotics tasks.
 They used a variant of TRPO, but here I used HAC from above, which should be both more efficient and better suited for the sparse rewards of manipulation tasks - but less stable as noted.

 The training is composed of two parts, firstly the inital pretraining using supervised learning, then training with a combination of the supervised and reinforcement learning losses.
+The supervised loss was trialled with both MSE and maximising logliklihood of target actions under the actor distribution - and MSE performed better.
+This is likely because I'm only working with a single normal distribution per dimension as the action distribution - rather than a potentially multimodal mixture of distributions as they do.
+However, in a previous attempt to implement LFP I used mixtures of 3 beta distributions - and MSE still performed better.
+I'm extremely curious what error I'm making - it might have significant impact on the complexity of behaviour capable of being learnt by the pretrained model.

 ## Pretrained Baseline
 The pretrained baselines did learn to complete the task sometimes, but not reliably or efficiently as seen by the average reward and visualisations of the models below.